mordechaitenzer/port-youtube-catalog/README.md

 After ingesting and evaluating the data, you can use Port dashboards to turn raw entities into actionable insights.

 Dashboards aggregate catalog data and help you quickly understand trends, quality distribution, and standout entities without writing queries.
+In real systems, teams use similar dashboards to monitor service quality, deployment health, SLA compliance, or adoption metrics.

 Below is the dashboard we created for the playlist:
 ![Dashboard](assets/dashboard-main.png)